Graphing the Supply Curve

 The Market Supply Curve for Gasoline

 A supply curve for the entire market of this product is simply the sum of every individual supplier’s supply schedule.
-For example, if the market for gasoline consists of 10 suppliers, then the market supply schedule looks like the following table (for simplicity, we assume that every supplier’s supply schedule is identical to the individual supplier in the previous paragraph).
+For example, if the market for gasoline consists of 10 suppliers, then the market supply schedule looks as follows (for simplicity, we assume that every supplier’s supply schedule is identical to the individual supplier in the previous paragraph; compared to the table above the numbers in the quantity column are multiplied by 10 because there are 10 suppliers):

 Price per Gallon Total Number of Gallons Purchased Per Month (Quantity Demanded)